 - Prefer to work with experienced real estate investors

 A blanket loan is used to finance multiple rental properties in one single mortgage.
-So, instead of having ten individual property loans of $100,000 each, with a blanket loan you would have one loan of $1 million for your combined ten properties.
+So, instead of having 10 individual property loans of $100,000 each, with a blanket loan you would have one loan of $1 million for your combined 10 properties.

 As with private money loans, the rates and terms of a blanket loan are completely negotiable and will vary from one lender to the next.
 Just like with private lenders, lenders making blanket loans are more concerned with the performance of your investments and your cash reserves than your credit score.

-Portfolio loans are another example of investor-friendly loans for borrowers with more than ten properties.
+Portfolio loans are another example of investor-friendly loans for borrowers with more than 10 properties.

 Unlike conventional mortgages that are sold by the bank originating the loan, portfolio lenders keep their loans in-house.
 As with private money lenders, companies making portfolio loans make their money from the origination fees and interest income the mortgage generates.

-The longer you work in your real estate investing business the easier it becomes.
+The longer you work in your real estate investing business the easier it usually becomes.

 You have a system in place to find good properties and analyze deals that make sense.
 In each market you invest in, you’ve got a real estate team to help keep cash flow strong and your rental property well maintained.

 However, perhaps counterintuitively, as you diversify and grow your rental property portfolio, financing often becomes more difficult.
 That’s because the more real estate an investor holds – even under different LLCs – the greater the perceived risk is, at least in the eyes of a lender.

 Rather than take “no” for an answer, the best real estate investors find workarounds to keep growing their business.
 Here are a few tips for thinking outside of the box to finance multiple rental properties as you scale your portfolio up to 10 houses or more.